Pityriasis rubra pilaris is a skin disorder that causes constant inflammation and scaling (exfoliation) of the skin.

 The pink scaly areas cover much of the body.
 Small islands of normal skin are seen within the areas of pink, scaly skin.

 Topical creams containing urea or lactic acid may help.
 More commonly, treatment includes pills taken by mouth such as isotretinoin, acitretin, or methotrexate.

-Pityriasis Rosea, Pityriasis Rubra Pilaris, and Other Papulosquamous and Hyperkeratotic Diseases.
-In: James WD, Berger TG, Elston DM, eds.
+James WD, Berger TG, Elston DM, eds.
 Andrews' Diseases of the Skin: Clinical Dermatology.
 11th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 11.
+Philadelphia, Pa.: Elsevier Saunders; 2011:chap 11.